Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Conclusions

 \section{Conclusions}

-We propose a novel data-driven method for designing stabilizing controls for VSG-based power systems with unknown dynamics.
-The method utilizes neural networks to learn matrices that characterize the dissipativity of the unknown system while including stability conditions by penalizing violations of them.
-In consequence, the matrix NNs can synthesize a stabilizing feedback control with a dynamic gain.
+We propose a novel direct data-driven method for designing stabilizing controls for VSG-based power systems with unknown dynamics.
+The method utilizes neural networks to learn matrices that characterize the dissipativity of the unknown system while penalizing stability condition violations.
+In consequence, the matrix NNs can synthesize a stabilizing feedback control with a state-dependent gain.
 With extra degrees of freedom, the method can also integrate cost function shaping to enhance the optimality of the controller with respect to user-defined objectives.
 Numerical experiments on the transient stability of VSG-based power systems demonstrate the effectiveness of our algorithm.
-The proposed method is expected to be extended to other stability problems of the modern power system, providing a valuable direction for future research.
+Future work will investigate decentralized or distributed applications, conditions on data sufficiency, evaluation and improvement of robustness, and equilibrium-independent dissipativity-based neural control.

 \appendices